gn0mesort/gn0mesort.github.io/content/portfolio/_index.md

   </dl>
   <dl class="main inner-grid widen-rows">
     <dt>Problem</dt>
-    <dd>The challenge was to create a hardware accelerated program that renders the Mandelbrot set fractal using OpenGL 4.5 in real time.</dd>
+    <dd>For this project, the challenge was to create a hardware accelerated program that renders the Mandelbrot set fractal using OpenGL 4.5 in real time.</dd>
     <dt>Solution</dt>
     <dd>I developed a custom Mandelbrot Set rendering program using SDL2 and OpenGL 4.5.
 I implemented a screen-space approach that offloads all of the rendering onto a dedicated GPU.</dd>
     <dt>Outcome</dt>